ruizhengu/Test-Translation/README.md

 ## Drivers

-The drivers mapping the WebDriver protocol to the underlying APIs.
+1. The drivers mapping the WebDriver protocol to the underlying APIs.

-####
+2. **All languages will be translated into the same REST API calls.**

 #### Locator - XPATH